dfmadrid/bigreals/doc/irrationals.md

 ###<a name="initialization">Initialization</a>

 A bigReals irrational number can be initialized with a long integer value, a double value or a string and optionally a precision and rounding mode.
 In the case of double values, you can use dot notation or floating point notation:

     var bigReals = require('bigreals');
     var op1 = bigReals(4.04324324, 32, 3);
     var op2 = bigReals(655e-2, 24);
     var op3 = bigReals(45050003);

-    /* Outputs the internal representation of the three bigReals object as the one MPFR would need to represent the
-     * object rounding to the nearest.
-     */

     console.log(op1);
     console.log(op2);
     console.log(op3);

 In the case of strings, any string representing a number could be provided, the only limit is the memory available in your system.
 Optionally a base of the string representation could be provided.
 To specify a precision and/or rounding mode for the BigReal irrational number, the base is a mandatory argument:

     var bigReals = require('bigreals');
     var op1 = bigReals("312321785473984758923758943759843759438753984753984753894754398759834759834759", 10, 5000);
     var op2 = bigReals("3f45665bac.45fbae3d", 16);
     var op3 = bigReals("4.5050003", 10, 32, 3);

-    /* Outputs the internal representation of the three bigReals object as the one MPFR would need to represent the
-     * object rounding to the nearest.
-     */

     console.log(op1);
     console.log(op2);